operio-dev/operio-whitepaper/docs/02_market_problem.md

 ### Recent Market Developments

-**Manus AI Investment**: Chinese startup Manus AI (developed by Butterfly Effect) recently raised $75 million in Series A funding led by Benchmark, achieving a $500 million valuation.
+**Manus AGI Investment**: Chinese startup Manus AI (developed by Butterfly Effect) recently raised $75 million in Series A funding led by Benchmark, achieving a $500 million valuation.
 This investment validates significant market appetite for AI-native business automation solutions and demonstrates institutional investor confidence in autonomous agent architectures for enterprise applications.

+**Doss AI Investment**: Just received 15M$ in funding.
+It's conceived to be the first AI native ERP with limited functions and built upon traditional ERP infrastructure.
+It reduced the implementation timing to just few hours of work.

-**Open Source Adoption**: Suna by Kortix AI has garnered over 10,000 GitHub stars as an open-source AGI agent platform, demonstrating technical community validation of autonomous agent frameworks and providing evidence that the underlying technology has reached production readiness.
+**Open Source Adoption**: Suna by Kortix AI has garnered over 30,000 GitHub stars and 75,000 user worldwide as an open-source AGI agent OS, demonstrating technical community validation of autonomous agent frameworks and providing evidence that the underlying technology has reached production readiness.

 **Enterprise Investment Trends**: Enterprise AI spending reached $67.3 billion in 2024, with 43% allocated to business process automation and intelligent operations.
 This investment pattern indicates strong demand for AI capabilities that current ERP vendors cannot provide through traditional architectures.